molenzwiebel/Wetstone/development.md

 ```

 2. Adjust the `UnhollowedDllPath` in `Wetstone.csproj` to point to your installation of V Rising.
+    1. Install [BepInEx](https://thunderstore.io/package/bbepis/BepInExPack/) to the game directory
+    2. Run the game once, ensuring BepInEx runs
+    3. You should now have a directory in `{GameDir}/BepInEx/unhollowed`.
+Use this in the `.csproj`

 3. Build the plugin
 ```shell